cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 Any ISO-8601 datetime, e.g. `2023-04-01T12:08:01+01:00`

 <!-- theme: info -->
-> Note that the `+` sign should be encoded for URLs (as `%2B`).
+> Note that the `+` sign must be encoded for URLs (as `%2B`).
 Otherwise it will be interpreted as whitespace and the given date time will be considered invalid.

 **Example**